 A countdown clock will appear displaying the time until the first player is open for bidding.

-Across the top of the draft app, each team is represented with a colored football graphic/icon.
-Your team is highlighted, and the dollar amount displayed below each icon is the team's current balance or the team's maximum bid (depending on which option is set).
-The icons of teams without an owner currently connected are grayed out.
-You can mouse over each icon to get more information about them (i.e., team name and owner name, maximum bid).
+Across the top of the draft app each team is represented with an icon.
+Your team is highlighted and the $ dollar amount displayed below each icon is the team's current balance.
+You can mouse over each team to get more information about them (i.e. team & owner name, maximum bid).

-Anytime during the draft, players can be added to the "player queue" panel by selecting them and then dragging and dropping them into the panel to the right.
+At any time in the draft, players can be added to the "Nominate Player" panel by highlighting that player in the PLAYERS tab and dragging/dropping them into the Nominate Player panel to right.

 The default for all player nominations is $1.
-This amount can be raised by the nominating team before submitting, if so desired.
+This amount can be raised by the nominating team before submitting if they want.

-A nominated player appears (with profile and stats) in the "on the block" area, and the auction clock commences.
-The auction clock will count down from 30 seconds.
-Any bids inside of 10 seconds remaining will reset the clock to 10 seconds, until a bid is won.
+A successfully nominated player appears (with profile and stats) in the "On the Block" area, and the auction clock commences.
+The auction clock will countdown from 30 seconds.
+Once the clock shows 10 seconds or less remaining, any bids inside of 10 seconds remaining will reset the clock back to 10 seconds, until a bid is won.

-Bids can be made on a "+1" basis (default) or by manually entering a dollar amount.
-There are two buttons in the draft app to submit a bid.
-The "bid history" panel displays a running log of all active bids made on the current player.
+Bids can be made on a "+1" basis (default), or by manually entering a dollar amount.
+There are two buttons in the application to submit a bid.
+The "Bid History" module displays a running log of all active bids made on the current player.

-Teams can bid only to a dollar amount which allows them at least $1 for any remaining roster slots.
-So when the draft first begins, the maximum bid is $185 ($200 minus $15 for the other roster slots).
-A team's maximum bid can be viewed by hovering over the team icon.
-The maximum bid can also be set as an option in the "options" tab.
+Teams can only bid to a dollar amount which allows them at least $1 for any remaining roster slots.
+So when the draft first begins, the maximum bid is $187 ($200 - 13 other roster slots).
+A team's maximum bid is viewable by hovering over the team jerseys.
 Once the bid max has been reached, the draft app will no longer let you submit a bid; the bid buttons will be grayed out.

-Teams must draft a player to all active or "starting" roster slots.
+Teams must draft a player to all 10 Active or "starting" roster slots.
 If all bench slots are full, the only players available to bid on are from unfilled active roster slots.
-Likewise, if any position maximum has been reached, you cannot bid on a player from that position (the system will not allow it).
+Likewise, if any position maximum has been reached you can not bid on a player from that position (the system will not allow it).

 IN-DRAFT: AUTO-BIDDING (Absentee Team Owners)

-The autobid system will bid up to a randomly determined percentage of the player's preset value.
-The bidding range for this is 60 percent to 110 percent of the set/default value.
-This means if Peyton Manning's preset draft value is $40, the autopilot system could bid up to $44, or only to $24.
-This feature was built in to allow for bargains to still be obtained in a draft with absent owners, yet still field each owner a competitive team.
+The Autobid system will bid up to a randomly determined % of the player's pre-set value.
+As stated earlier, the bidding range for this is 50% to 110% of the set/default value.
+This means if a player's preset draft value is $40 the autopilot system could bid up to $44, or only just to $20.
+This feature was built into to allow for bargains to still be obtained in a draft with absent owners, yet still field each one a competitive team.

-NOTE: Anytime during the draft, if a team is disconnected, it will automatically go on autobid.
+NOTE: At anytime during the draft, if a team is disconnected, they will automatically go on Autobid.

 For the best possible performance, we recommend using a direct connection to the Internet.
 Users connecting from behind a firewall and/or through a proxy (such as a corporate network) should be able to participate in the auction but may experience some performance issues.

-The draft app is supported only on IE6, IE7, Firefox 2+ and Safari 3+ browsers.
+The draft application is only supported on IE6, IE7, Firefox 2+ and Safari 3+ browsers.

-NOTE: Due to Internet connectivity, it is not a wise strategy to wait until only 1 or 2 seconds are left on the clock to try to "snipe" a player.
-Any bid made under 10 seconds will reset the clock to 10 seconds remaining.
-More importantly, it is possible that a bid with one second left on the clock will not register due to latency on the Internet, and you will lose that auction.
-So a word to the wise -- bid for players you want, but don't wait until the last second to do it.
+NOTE: Due to internet connectivity, it is not a wise strategy to wait until there is only 1 or 2 seconds left on the clock to try to "snipe" a player.
+Any bid made with less than 10 seconds will reset the clock to 10 seconds remaining.
+More importantly, it is possible that a bid with one second left on the clock will not register due to latency on the internet, and you will lose that auction.
+So a word to the wise - bid for players you want but don't wait until the last second to do it.

-It is not recommended, but is possible for two owners to use the same computer to participate in the auction draft.
-In order to do this, both users would have to be signed in with different accounts and using different browsers to launch the draft app.
+It is not recommended, but is possible for two owners to use the same computer to participate in the Auction draft.
+In order to do this, both users would have to be signed in with different accounts and using different browsers to launch the draft application.